 Martin J. Weinstein is a partner in the Litigation Department, Chair of the Compliance, Investigations & Enforcement Practice Group and a member of the firm’s Executive Committee.
 For more than two decades, he has represented corporations, organizations and individuals in a wide variety of sensitive matters ranging from bribery, fraud, whistleblower and corruption matters worldwide to Congressional inquiries into campaign contributions, as well as conducting investigations on behalf of the Commissioner of Major League Baseball.
 His practice has covered almost every major enforcement, compliance or financial fraud topic in almost every industry, spanning over 60 countries in every region of the world.
 Martin is a widely recognized authority in the US Foreign Corrupt Practices Act (FCPA) and has been an expert witness on a number of occasions.
 He has tried more than 50 cases, and he has argued over a dozen appeals.

-Chambers USA and Chambers Global ranked Martin every year since 2007, stating he is “very effective” and “fabulous at strategizing and is very personable and very client-oriented….
+Chambers USA and Chambers Global ranked Martin every year since 2007, stating he is “a tenacious advocate,” “very effective” and “fabulous at strategizing and is very personable and very client-oriented….
 He has industrywide FCPA expertise and regularly represents leading corporations under investigation by government agencies.”
 He has been named one of the “100 Most Influential People in Business Ethics,” and as one of the “Attorneys Who Matter” by Ethisphere Magazine seven years in a row.
 Martin is co-author of The Foreign Corrupt Practices Act: Compliance, Investigations and Enforcement, a comprehensive practitioner’s book covering all aspects of the FCPA and the creator of the Willkie Compliance Concourse app.